President Obama spoke at Del Sol High School to announce actions he plans to take to reform the country's immigration policy. Click here to view.

 Said Jose Cabellos at a campaign event in 2013, (see at 1:11 video mark here), "We want comprehensive immigration reform.
 Right now families are being torn apart, right here in America!
 We can't take it any more!"

-Republicans argue that allow illegal immigrants to stay in the country puts a strain on the country's services, and takes jobs away from Americans here legally, and opens the door up for terrorists to enter the country.
+Republicans argue that allowing illegal immigrants to stay in the country puts a strain on the country's services, takes jobs away from Americans here legally, and opens the door up for terrorists to enter the country.

 The president is expected to announce that he will institute an Executive Order favorable to that of illegal immigrants.